What We Mean By Heaven

 Much of the discussion within Truth Resonates and Sangha Society is around the idea of co-creating heaven.
 Heaven is a loaded and tricky term, in that it conjures a different idea in the mind of every person who hears it.
 Some people think of heaven as angels and singing choirs.
 Others imagine an endless world of eternal play.
 A million people imagine a million variations on heaven, each resonating uniquely in their mind when they hear the word.

 We need not imagine heaven as some separate realm in the sky.
 We can instead imagine it as something that can be created, here on Earth, in the near future.
-Heaven on Earth can be a harmonious society, in which suffering is as limited as is possible, and all beings have an opportunity to express themselves and create to the full extent of their capacities and interests.
+Heaven on Earth can be a harmonious society, in which suffering is as limited as we can skillfully make it, and all beings have an opportunity to express themselves and create to the full extent of their capacities and interests.
 In such a society, people treat each other with kindness and respect, truly wishing everyone well, caring about each other’s wellbeing, sharing in each other’s joys and successes, respecting each other’s autonomy and individual worth, and avoiding blind reactivity.

 The word brahmavihara comes from Pali and Sanskrit, and it means "sublime attitudes" or "heavenly abodes".
 It has traditionally been comprised of four aspects: